slnsw/drupal9_file_table_formatter/README.txt

    to the field you set the formatter on.
 When viewing the node, you should see tables displayed in place of file links.
 8. To add titles to the tables, use the file Description field.

-To enable javascript sorting of tables:

-1. Download and install the DataTables module.
-2. Go to Manage Display for the content type with the file field you want to format.
-3. Click the gear next the field and check the "Use javascript sortable data tables" box.
-4. Click Save at the bottom of the page.

-NOTE: DataTables tables with this formatter default to disabling pagination and a default sorting column.
-To enable these, override the theme_file_table_formatter_table() function in your theme.